envoyproxy/gateway/docs/latest/design/config-api.md

 	FileProviderType ProviderType = "File"
 )

-// KubernetesProvider defines configuration for the Kubernetes provider. type KubernetesProvider struct {
+// EnvoyGatewayKubernetesProvider defines configuration for the Kubernetes provider. type EnvoyGatewayKubernetesProvider struct {
 	// TODO: Add config as use cases are better understood.
 }

-// FileProvider defines configuration for the File provider. type FileProvider struct {
+// EnvoyGatewayFileProvider defines configuration for the File provider. type EnvoyGatewayFileProvider struct {
 	// TODO: Add config as use cases are better understood.
 }
 ```